fortune76/ideco-port-scanner/README.md

 ```
 Logs are automatically stream to your terminal
 Type HTTP GET /scan/<ip>/<begin_port>/<end_port>/ to your browser or Postman.
-U will receive JSON response with port's status.
+You will receive JSON response with port's status.